i. Risk is inevitable and the best and the only thing a trader can do is to manage it.

 Risk can be simply defined as a possibility of a loss, the loss could be financial or maybe something else but for the purpose of this blog post, we will only stick to financial losses.

-It should be noted that trading is not gambling and we took the examples just for the sake of illustration.
+It should be noted that trading is not gambling and I took the examples just for the sake of illustration.
 Trading does involve speculation but it is to be an activity of organized speculation.

 No reward can be gained without any risk and in trading there is always an imminent risk of losing money.
 It then comes down to the trader whether to take up a big risk or a limited one.